Large-scale farms: Can we feed the world with permaculture?

 The VERY INTERESTING question is: Do we have to stick to the problematic WAY OF MONOCULTURE FARMING?

 And the happy answer is… NO!

 We don’t have to.
 We can explore other methods of large-scale farming.

 Now we can ask a few more questions and explore approaches such as:

 - Can we have large fields with cash crops that are intercropped with green manure plants?

-- How about large fields with cash crops consisting in different varieties of food plants and not just one monoculture crop?
+- How about large fields with cash crops consisting of different varieties of food plants and not just one monoculture crop?

-- Are there large-scale farms who make money while adopting permaculture methods?
+- Are there large-scale farms that make money while adopting permaculture methods?